rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 }
 ```

-is currently illegal.
-While we can change the language to allow this feature, two questions make
+is illegal before and with this RFC.
+While we can change the language to allow this feature, two
-themselves known:
+questions make themselves known:

 1. fn pointers in constants